Fantastic Four: First Steps (2025) (film/dvd review).

 How many ‘Fantastic Four’ films have there been now?
 The Corman one few if any have seen but would like to.
-One which had a close approximation to what they should look like.
+One film had a close approximation of what the characters should look like.
 One with Johnny Storm is coloured.
 Now this one, where Reed Richards (actor Pedro Pascal) has a moustache.
 About the only thing the filmmakers haven’t done is go with the early Lee/Kirby and have Reed smoking a pipe as a signal of his intellect.

-From the opening of this film, ‘Fantastic Four: First Steps’, is set Earth 828 whatever that means.
+The film, ‘Fantastic Four: First Steps’, begins on Earth 828, though the significance of this setting is unclear.
 We get a quick resume of the FF’s early adventures.
-Everyone from the Moleman and the Mad Thinker.
+The film features everyone from the Moleman to the Mad Thinker.
 Doctor Doom’s chair appears vacant.
-They are also elevated in the public eye and media icons.
-Looks like at least ten years into their lives as Franklin is about to be born.
-Considering that the New York police officers are wearing old style caps and raincoats probably is the better accuracy.
+They are also elevated in the public eye and are media icons.
+It looks like at least ten years into their lives, as Franklin is about to be born.
+The fact that the New York police officers are wearing old-style caps and raincoats likely contributes to the accuracy of the scene.
 H.E.R.B.I.E. (voiced by Matthew Wood) is also there as the Richards’ house servant.

-Then there is a little matter of Silver Surfer (actress Julia Garner) arriving and declaring Earth is to be consumed by Galactus.
-The first major change as he is now a female.
-DA773 is the Surfer’s energy signature.
-I looked up why the change and it was to differentiate it from the ‘Fantastic Four: The Rise Of The Silver Surfer’.
-Ooops, another film forgotten.
-I’m sure people would have preferred accuracy to the comicbook.
+Next, we witness the arrival of Silver Surfer (actress Julia Garner), who declares that Galactus is about to consume Earth.
+The first major change is that the Silver Surfer is now portrayed as a female character.
+DA773 is the surfer’s energy signature.
+I researched the reason for the change, which was to differentiate the character from ‘Fantastic Four: The Rise Of The Silver Surfer’.
+Oops, another film forgotten.
+I’m sure people would have preferred accuracy to the comic book.

-I always thought it a bit dubious of the FF having their pogo-plane taking off in the middle of Manhattan but they do it with a shuttle this time.
+I always thought it a bit dubious of the FF having their pogo-plane taking off in the middle of Manhattan, but they do it with a shuttle this time.
 They unite with a bigger power unit in hunt of Galactus (actor Ralph Ineson).
-Speaking of which, we have a Galactus closer to the comicbook rather than a puddle of energy.
+Speaking of which, we have a Galactus closer to the comic book rather than a puddle of energy.
 Galactus will spare the Earth in exchange for Sue’s baby.
-They aren’t exactly happy with that and flee with the Surfer pursuing them.
+They aren’t exactly pleased with that and flee with the Surfer pursuing them.
 They lose her in a singularity and manage to return to Earth.
-Oh and Sue (actrsss Vanerssa Kirby) gives birth on the way back.
+Oh, and Sue (actress Vanessa Kirby) gives birth on the way back.

-Earth’s people aren’t happy with why the FF didn’t hand over Franklin (actor Ada Scott), especially as Reed’s tests show him normal.
+Earth’s people aren’t pleased with why the FF didn’t hand over Franklin (actor Ada Scott), especially as Reed’s tests show him normal.
 They, in turn, are trying to find a different solution.
-Richards’ solution is to put mechanisms across the Earth to teleport it to the safe zone of another star system and hidden from Galactus.
-When the Surfer destroys the pylons, they have to come up with a different solution and that means the rest of the film is under spoiler conditions.
-What I will say about that is it stayed in context with their capabilities.
+Richards’ solution is to put mechanisms across the Earth to teleport it to the safe zone of another star system and hide it from Galactus.
+When the Surfer destroys the pylons, they have to come up with a different solution, and that means the rest of the film is under spoiler conditions.
+I can say that the solution remained consistent with their capabilities.
 Mostly.
 It does make Sue Richards their most powerful team member.

-To be fair, it is watchable and I’ll even forgive the Thing’s (actor Ebon Moss-Bachrach) chin getting extended when he tried shaving before the power went off.
-Oh, another significant role was the Human Torch (actor Joseph Quinn) who was able to translate the Zenn-la language from collected alien communication disks acquired over the years, similar to the one we sent out on the Voyagers.
-The note that the FF will reappear in ‘The Avengers: Doomsday’ does raise a question as to whether this is on the formal Marvel Earth and, if it is, where were the rest of the super-heroes while this was going on.
-Then again, that was also the question mark with the original three-part comicbook.
+To be fair, it is watchable, and I’ll even forgive the Thing’s (actor Ebon Moss-Bachrach) chin getting extended when he tried shaving before the power went off.
+Oh, another significant role was the Human Torch (actor Joseph Quinn), who was able to translate the Zenn-la language from collected alien communication discs acquired over the years, similar to the one we sent out on the Voyagers.
+The note that the FF will reappear in ‘The Avengers: Doomsday’ does raise a question as to whether this is on the formal Marvel Earth and, if it is, where the rest of the superheroes were while this was going on.
+Then again, that was also the question mark with the original three-part comic book.

 Oh, watch the credits for a ‘4 years later’ and right at the end for some animation from the animated show.